w3f/polkadot-wiki-old/docs/polkadot/learn/comparisons/cosmos.md

 The astute reader will notice that the two interoperability protocols used respectively by Polkadot and Cosmos have different formats and try to achieve different goals.
 While Polkadot wants to enable trustless data transmission among the parachains, Cosmos wants to be able to send packet-like messages from one blockchain with finality to another.

-Since the Polkadot relay-chain comes to finality by using the GRANDPA finality gadget, the IBC scheme proposed by Cosmos should be made to work with Polkadot (more on finality in the [section below](#finality)).
+Since the Polkadot relay-chain comes to finality by using the GRANDPA finality gadget, the IBC scheme proposed by Cosmos should be able to work with Polkadot (more on finality in the [section below](#finality)).

 There does not need to be any tweaks made to the design of either of the protocols, but an interpreter for IBC packets would need to occupy a parachain slot on Polkadot.
 This is so that this slot could serve as a Tendermint light client and consensus interpreter and be able to verify which blocks have been signed with finality.
 On the Cosmos side they would watch for the headers of this interpreter which would be included in the relay-chain blocks.